Beware The Self-Centered

 These Things

-The gifts that we for granted take,
+The gifts in things that we forget,

-The lofty trees along a lake,
+Now note the trees along a lake,

-The lengthened days that summer shares,
+The longer days that summer shares,

-The hues and colors fall will bring,
+The brilliant colors fall can bring,

 The stars applauding twilight plays,